caingraham/caingraham.github.io/index.md

 I'm a philosopher, technologist, and polymath.

 I enjoy speculating about future tech.
-If find I need to know a skill in order to do something right, then I teach myself that skill.
+If I find I need to know a skill in order to do something right, then I teach myself that skill.
 I’m a big fan of the 5-hour rule (if you’re not spending 5+ hours a week learning something new, you’re being irresponsible).

 I would fit best in a role that would benefit from a creative, multidisciplinary perspective, and where I can channel my talent into meaningful contributions and innovations.